 In METROPOLIS, vehicles pay tolls when they enter links.
-The tolling schemes analyzed here are single or double cordons located on Ring Roads 1, 2, or 3^{18} Drivers pay a cordon toll on Ring Road i if they drive inwards across it on one of the eight arterial links labeled Ini in Figure 1.
+The tolling schemes analyzed here are single or double cordons located on Ring Roads 1, 2, or $3^{11}$ Drivers pay a cordon toll on Ring Road i if they drive inwards across it on one of the eight arterial links labeled Ini in Figure 1.
 They do not pay the toll if they drive around the ring road.
-Two types of tolls are considered: flat tolls that do not depend on time of day, and step tolls that change in discrete steps.
-Step tolls are assumed to vary in half-hour intervals over the period 6:00 am - 8:30 am when most trips are
+Tolls are chosen to maximize welfare (W) as measured by consumers' surplus (CS) plus toll revenues (TR) minus air pollution health costs (HC):